The following topics are discussed in this guide. Click a topic to skip directly to this information:

 - Toll-Free Letter of Authorization (LOA) signed by the authorized user and/or owner of the number(s).
 Letter of Authorization must be in Spanish.
-You can use English translation for guidance.
 Note that the information on your LOA must match the authorized user name and service address provided by your current carrier.
 Please make sure you include the current RN assigned by your service provider.

 Spain Porting process

 - Submit your porting request with all the requirements in place to firstname.lastname@example.org.

 - Twilio approves the port request.
 If everything in Step 1 is correct, you can expect Twilio to approve your port request within 24 business hours.